JetBrains/intellij-sdk-docs/topics/basics/testing_plugins/integration_tests/integration_tests_intro.md

 * Project configuration (using NoProject for this example).
 * Custom VM options, paths, and SDK settings.

 The `testName` parameter defines the folder name for test artifacts, which is useful when running multiple IDE instances in a single test.
-We're using IntelliJ IDEA Community Edition version 2024.3, and we're starting the IDE without any project, so the welcome screen will be shown.
+The test case uses IntelliJ IDEA Community Edition version 2024.3, and starts the IDE without any project, so the welcome screen will be shown.

 ### 2. Plugin installation